yasirbhutta/yasirbhutta.github.io/python/docs/classes.md

 | Changing value by using `classname.class_attribute = value` will be reflected to all the objects. | Changing value of instance attribute will not be reflected to other objects. |

 **Python Class Example:** [Video: How to Create a Class and Instance Attributes in Python](https://youtu.be/tNARiqDveP4)

+Anoter Example Example:

+class Car:
+    def __init__(self, make, model, year):
+        self.make = make
+        self.model = model
+        self.year = year

+    def describe(self):
+        print(f"{self.year} {self.make} {self.model}")

+my_car = Car("Toyota", "Corolla", 2020)
+my_car.describe()  # Output: 2020 Toyota Corolla

+1. Inheritance

+Inheritance allows you to create a new class based on an existing class.
+The new class (child class) inherits attributes and methods from the parent class.

+The child class can also add its own attributes and methods or override methods from the parent class.

+Example:

+class Animal:
+    def __init__(self, name):
+        self.name = name

+    def speak(self):
+        print(f"{self.name} makes a sound")

+class Dog(Animal):
+    def speak(self):
+        print(f"{self.name} barks")

+my_dog = Dog("Buddy")
+my_dog.speak()  # Output: Buddy barks

+4. Polymorphism

+Polymorphism allows different classes to have methods with the same name but different behavior.

+In the example above, both Animal and Dog have a speak() method, but they behave differently based on the class.

+5. Encapsulation

+Encapsulation is the concept of hiding the internal details of a class and providing methods to interact with the data.
+This is often achieved using private and public attributes.

+Attributes that start with an underscore (e.g., _age) are conventionally considered private.

+Example:

+class Person:
+    def __init__(self, name, age):
+        self.name = name
+        self._age = age  # _age is considered private

+    def get_age(self):
+        return self._age

+    def set_age(self, age):
+        if age > 0:
+            self._age = age

+person = Person("Alice", 30)
+person.set_age(35)
+print(person.get_age())  # Output: 35

+6. Abstraction

+Abstraction involves hiding the complex implementation details and exposing only the necessary functionality.
+This can be achieved using abstract classes (via the abc module), but we won’t go too deep into that for now.

+Would you like to practice creating classes, inheritance, and encapsulation, or move on to something else, like exceptions and error handling?

 ## Key Terms